surajgariya00/blup-docs/how-to-use-googlemaps.md

 2\. **Add API Key to App Settings:** Go to the Google Maps API keys section in your app settings and add the API key you obtained.

-3\. **Add Map View Widget:** Now click on Insert tab and add a Map View widget to the screen where you want to display the map.
-You can adjust its height, width, and initial coordinates according to your requirements.
+3\. **Add Map View Widget:** To add a map to your UI screen, go to the Insert tab and choose the Map View widget.
+You can then adjust its size and where it shows up on the screen.
+If you need more help, check out the Google Map Component guide [here](wiki\design-ui\insert-widgets\mapview-widget.md).

 4\. **Set Initial Coordinates:** Specify the initial coordinates that you want to show when the app starts.
 This determines the initial position and zoom level of the map.